 As one of the medium’s first adopters, Samaha knew digital photography since its birth, and was able to realize its immense potential when most analog photographers and the marketplace regarded it with doubt and suspicion.
 As he has seen this technology grow from something scarce to something widely accessible, his work stands out as singular.

 Lucien Samaha: A History of Digital Photography is made possible with generous support from the Robert Mapplethorpe Foundation.
-This exhibition is also supported, in part, with funds from New York State Council on the Arts and with public funds from the New York City Department of Cultural Affairs in partnership with the City Council.
+This exhibition is also supported, in part, by public funds from the New York City Department of Cultural Affairs in partnership with the City Council, and the New York State Council on the Arts with the support of Governor Andrew M. Cuomo and the New York State Legislature.

 About the Artist